What does the phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 Misconception #1: Photojournalism photographers don’t do posed shots.

-Although wedding photojournalism focuses on real moments (as we said earlier), the photographers know that in each wedding, the posed/formal shots like family portrait and couple portrait are important.
-Most of them will do some of them if you request.
-This wedding had more posed shots than the others, but it still photojournalism style.
+Although wedding photojournalism focuses on real moments (as we said earlier), the photographers understand that in each wedding, the posed/formal shots like family portrait and couple portrait are important.
+Most of them will do if you request.
+This wedding had more posed shots than the others, but it still photojournalism style overall.

 Misconception #2: Photojournalism is easy.
-Anyone can capture the “candid”.
+Anyone can capture the “candid moment”.

 Anyone with a camera can be a photographer.
-But not everyone can do photojournalism wedding because it requires far more training, experiences, and skills.
-Experienced photojournalism photographers must be able to anticipate what will happen and when it will happen to choose the right angle BEFORE it occurs, instead of reacting AFTER.
+But not everyone can do wedding photojournalism because it requires far more training, experiences, and skills.
+Experienced photojournalism photographers must be able to predict what will happen and when to get to the right position BEFORE it takes place.
 They must be able to adjust camera settings on the fly to achieve good exposures.
 The composition must become their instinct because they don’t have much time to think about it.
 In addition, they must be good with both natural light and flash in order to adapt to ANY given lighting situation.

 Wedding photojournalism is not only about the perfection, but also about the imperfection.

 Nothing is perfect.
-Every wedding will have a few flaws here and there and it is the photographer’s job to capture those imperfections.
+Every wedding will have some flaws here and there and it is the photographer’s job to capture those imperfections.
 Personally, although I think perfection is good, a few imperfections are even better.
 They made my wedding real.
 I don’t want to remember only the good.
 I want to remember all of it no matter what they were.
+And I hope you will think the same way.

-What type of couples typically like this style?
+What type of couples typically like wedding photojournalism?

 The couples who prefer real moments to posed shots love this style.
 Usually, these couples want the type of photos that can remind them of what truly happened at their wedding, how happy and emotional they were.